FAQs

 Do you allow pets to attend services?

 Other pets may be considered on a case by case basis.
-Always clean up after your pet.
+Always clean up (including any shedding or crumbs) after your pet.

 I’m a little hard of hearing.
 Will I have problems?